fChristenson/My-life-as-a-programmer/README.md

 > Fredrik, what kind of React project would you consider hard/advanced?
 How would you rank for example phpmyadmin or a site like Youtube, should they be built with React?

-> Hey Fredrik.
-I have a weird theoretical question.
-Do you think we will ever get to the point where web development is so mature that the invention of new frameworks and libraries will slow down ?
-Will we ever get to the point where web development, specifically frontend has a standard of best practices that the community follows ?

-> Do u know of any services that test programmers to see if they meet these requirements?

 > Hey Fredrik, Thank You for all of your video .
 It help me a lot as a self taught developer.
 As i see your videos on daily bases.
 You become my virtual Mentor who is guiding me daily with new Topics.
 Thank You for all of your videos.
 Fredrik I have a Question which hanged me lot of time.
 Please help to clarify this query.
 As being a Bachlores degree graduate in C.S i was just in a Front End Developer .
 So i want to try or want to be a part of some research team not in a leading companies like MICROSOFT Or Google but want to work as an researcher in Computer Science Field What ot where should i try in which stack so that i can get a Researching oppurtunity for Computer Science Field.
 Should i go for M.S degree does it help for me or Any other way i can proceed for in the research field .?

 > What type of software engineer has the most demand and greatest salary?